ARCHER2-HPC/archer2-docs/docs/faq/upgrade-2023.md

- - *Ongoing access to security updates* - due to the out-of-date nature of the system software on ARCHER2, the vendor (HPE) can not provide security updates for the current system software beyond the upgrade date.
+ - *Ongoing access to security updates* - due to the out-of-date nature of the system software on ARCHER2, the vendor (HPE) can not provide security updates for the current system software beyond the upgrade.
  - *Improvements to interconnect reliability and performance* - the Slingshot interconnect that links compute nodes together and to the high-performance Lustre file systems is currently running an old version of management software that has a number of known